 There are a number of appropriate models for prioritising weeds.
 One model has been developed for the National Weeds Strategy to determine a short list of WONS.

-The Environmental Weed Strategy for Western Australia (EWSWA) prioritised 1350 weed species using a model based on measures of invasiveness, distribution (present and potential) and environmental impacts.
+The Environmental Weed Strategy for Western Australia (EWSWA) prioritised 1155 weed species based on measures of invasiveness, distribution (present and potential) and environmental impacts.